micro-ROS/micro_ros_arduino/README.md

 ```
 ### PlatformIO

-PlatformIO support form this repository has been deprecated in favor of its custom build system: [micro_ros_platformio](https://github.com/micro-ROS/micro_ros_platformio)
+PlatformIO support for this repository has been deprecated in favor of its own build system: [micro_ros_platformio](https://github.com/micro-ROS/micro_ros_platformio)

 ## How to build the precompiled library